nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 ======================

 |An nRF9160-based device| supports GPS in LTE-M and NB-IoT.
-Concurrent operation of GPS with optional power saving features, such as extended Discontinuous Reception (eDRX) and Power Saving Mode (PSM), is also supported and recommended.
+Concurrent operation of GPS with optional power-saving features, such as extended Discontinuous Reception (eDRX) and Power Saving Mode (PSM), is also supported and recommended.

-The following figure shows how the data transfer occurs in |an nRF9160-based device| with power saving in place.
+The following figure shows how the data transfer occurs in |an nRF9160-based device| with power-saving in place.

 .. figure:: /images/power_consumption.png
    :alt: Power consumption